kasterlevi/6thManDataProject/Kaggle_Competition_Materials/Kagglers_Guide.md

 - WL (contains your numerical Win percentage predictions, which are values between 0 and 1)

 ### Evaluation of your submission:
 After your CSV is submitted, your predictions will be compared to the actual predictions to obtain the Mean Absolute Error (MAE) of your model.
 The benchmark MAE that you should attempt to meet is .066.
+The 'Benchmark Solution Example.ipynb' file shows how we obtained this Benchmark MAE.

 This is a difficult benchmark to hit; however, through testing we determined that it is possible to meet and even exceed this benchmark using more than one choice of model.
 The people who meet this benchmark will be shown on Kaggle, and the top scoring participants will be ranked as well.

 HINT: If you are stuck, try to do some feature selection.